BOOKS AND WRITING

 With unpredictable twists and turns, this book is the extraordinary tale of revenge and unexpected love he writes during his stay at Her Majesty’s pleasure.

-The background to the creation of MUDDY WATER
+The background to MUDDY WATER

 Of course I agreed, and we actually used my daughter Laura for the two slightly different photos (look at her hands on the final cover), taken in my living room under David’s artistic direction.